Maïa Mazzara

-Maïa Mazzara (born 5 August 2003) is a French figure skater who currently represents France in ladies singles and formerly represented Switzerland.
+Maïa Mazzara (born 5 August 2003) is a French figure skater who currently represents France in women's singles and formerly represented Switzerland.
 She is a two-time French national silver medalist.

 On the junior level, she is the 2019 French junior national champion, the 2019 Master's de Patinage champion, and placed 9th at the 2016 Winter Youth Olympics.

 Representing Switzerland on the junior level, she is the 2017 Merano Cup silver medalist and the 2017 Swiss junior national champion.

 Career

 Early years

 Mazzara began learning how to skate in 2011 at the age of seven.
 She started her skating career competing for her native France at the pre-novice level in 2014, but by 2016 had begun representing Switzerland.

 2017–18 season: Junior international debut

 Mazzara made her international junior debut for Switzerland in November 2017 at the Cup of Nice, where she finished 11th overall.
 Later in the same month, Mazzara won the silver medal in the junior-level ladies event at the Merano Cup in Italy.
 In January 2018, Mazzara won her first and only Swiss junior national title and was assigned to compete at the 2018 World Junior Championships.
 There, Mazzara finished 35th in the short program and thus did not advance to the free skate.